Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Medial Femoral Intermuscular Septum

 The medial femoral intermuscular septum is a thick sheet of tissue that divides the muscles in your thigh.
-It sits between the front and inner (adductor) parts of the thigh.
+It sits between the thigh’s front and inner (adductor) parts.
 It stretches from the outer fascia to a ridge on your thigh bone called the linea aspera.

 Lateral Femoral Intermuscular Septum

-The lateral femoral intermuscular septum is a tough layer of deep fascia that runs between the muscles of the thigh.
+The lateral femoral intermuscular septum is a tough layer of deep fascia that runs between the thigh muscles.
 It divides the front and back compartments of the thigh.

 The lateral femoral intermuscular septum starts from the outer fascia (fascia lata).
 It attaches along the linea aspera of the femur shaft.
-It stretches up to the hip crest above and reaches down to the outer knee bone below.
+It stretches to the hip crest above and the outer knee bone below.

 Gluteal Tuberosity